kigrup/arkham-cultist/README.md

-# Sr. "Cotorre"
+# Arkham Cultist

-Discord bot inspired by the Mr. Rook, it fetches for arkhamDB cards and decks (and some other things).
+Discord bot forked from _Cotorrra_.
+Fetches Arkham Horror LCG cards, decks and images from [arkham.build](https://arkham.build) and [arkhamdb](https://arkhamdb.com).

 ## How to run

-### Create a virtual environment
+First you'll need to set up a .env file with the following properties:

-You know, a venv.
+- DISCORD_TOKEN : Your Discord Application Bot Token (not the OAuth Client Secret)

-### Install its requirements
+- ARKHAMDB: The link to arkhamDB where it should get the cards from. (i.e. https://es.arkhamdb.com or https://arkhamdb.com)

-    pip install -r requirements.txt
+- BOT_LANGUAGE: The language of the Discord Interactions (it should be one that has a file in /data)

-### Set the enviroment file
+### Docker

-Create an .env file with the following contents:
+Docker files come ready if you want to deploy it containerized.
+Simply running **rebuild.sh** should work.

-- DISCORD_TOKEN : Your Discord Application Token
+### Manually run python

-- ARKHAMDB: The link to arkhamDB where Sr. Cotorre should get the cards from. (i.e. https://es.arkhamdb.com or https://arkhamdb.com)
+1. Install its requirements:
-- BOT_LANGUAGE: The language of the Discord Interactions (it should be one that has a file in Sr. Cotorre Data repo)
+   `pip install -r requirements.txt`

-### Run!
+2. Run:

-    python bot.py
+   `python bot.py`